-- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; - (ii) the address for notice last given by the member; - (iii) the date of becoming a member; - (iv) any other information determined by the Committee; and - (b) for each former member, the date of ceasing to be a member. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.
+- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; and - (ii) the address for notice last given by the member; and - (iii) the email address given by the member (if available); and - (iv) the date of becoming a member; and - (iv) any other information determined by the Committee; and - (b) for each former member, the name of the person and the date on which the person ceased to be a member of the Association. of ceasing to be a member.

+(2) Any member may, at a reasonable time and free of charge, inspect the register of members.